Best Morningstar Alternatives

 Free tier; Premium from $10/month

 Simply Wall St takes a visual-first approach to stock analysis with its signature snowflake chart that scores companies across value, future growth, past performance, health, and dividends.
-It makes complex financial data accessible to beginners while still providing depth for experienced investors.
-With coverage across global markets, it fills a niche for investors who prefer visual storytelling over spreadsheet-style data.
+It makes complex financial data accessible to beginners while still providing depth for experienced investors, and its global market coverage extends well beyond US stocks, unlike some more domestically-focused alternatives.
+With coverage across global markets, it fills a niche for investors who prefer visual storytelling over spreadsheet-style data, backed by an affordable premium tier starting at just $10/month on top of a usable free tier.
+The tradeoff for that visual simplicity is depth: the snowflake-based approach may lack the granularity advanced users want, and its screening and charting tools are noticeably more limited than data-heavy platforms like Koyfin or TIKR Terminal, so it works best as a starting point rather than a full replacement for deep fundamental research.

 Pros